Rogers Dam

 Rogers Dam is an earth-filled embankment dam on the Muskegon River in Mecosta Township, Michigan, United States.
 It is located about 6 mi south of Big Rapids.
 Construction of the dam began in 1905, and its power plant was commissioned in March 1906.
 Owned and operated by Consumers Energy, the primary purpose of the dam is hydroelectric power generation.
 On December 22, 1921, the original 4.5 MW power plant was destroyed in a fire.
 It was rebuilt with an increased 6.8 MW installed capacity in 1922.
 The rebuild cost approximately $450,000.
-It is the oldest hydroelectric power plant operated by Consumers Energy who owns the Hardy and Croton dams downstream of Rogers Dam.
+It is the oldest hydroelectric power plant operated by Consumers Energy, which also owns the Hardy and Croton dams downstream of Rogers Dam.

+Consumers Energy has initiated community talks to discuss the future of its 13 hydropower dams, including Rogers Dam.